Gvico/19/README.md

 # 19

-Finished and (normally) functional projects.
-Except for the directory with number names : Those are either new projects for wich i don't have an official repo yet (0), or programs i make for fun (1).
+Finished and (normally) functional projects (except for the directories with a number before their name).
-Libft will be updated over the time, the other projects should not be modified.
+Libft will be updated over the time, the other projects will probably not.